-- Examines and challenges beliefs that support violence and domination
+- Examines and challenges beliefs that support violence and coercive control

-- Looks at the effects that abuse has on women, children, and the men themselves
+- Looks at the effects that abuse has on the people who are victimised

 - Teaches non-controlling and non-violent alternatives.

-- Does not judge men, rather judges abusive behaviour and focuses on engaging with men so that they feel comfortable to talk openly about their past behaviour
+- Does not judge the people who use abuse, but judges abusive behaviour and focuses on engaging with participants so that they feel comfortable to talk openly about their past and present behaviour

-- Often motivates men to change by discussing the impact of their violence and abusive behaviour on their children
+- Often motivates participants to change by discussing the impact of violence and abusive behaviour on their children

 How does No Excuses work?

-- Participants attend a one-on-one assessment which is an opportunity to engage with the man, and also assess his suitability for a group programme
+- Participants attend a one-on-one assessment which is an opportunity to engage and assess suitability for a group or individual programme

-- Most participants attend weekly group sessions for 20 weeks, some attend an individual programme, which may be for a number of issues, e.g. English, literacy, or cognitive issues, men who are gay and therefore would most likely not be able to speak openly in the group etc. Groups are facilitated by a male and a female facilitator who work as a team.
-All facilitators have extensive group work experience and specialist domestic abuse experience.
+- For the group programme, most men attend weekly sessions for 16 weeks.
+Some men attend an individual programme, which may be because of issues with English, literacy, cognition, or because they are gay and therefore may not be able to speak openly in the group.
+Groups are facilitated by a male and a female facilitator who work as a team.
+All group facilitators have extensive group work experience and specialist domestic abuse experience.

 What are the programme outcomes?

-- Most men who finish the programme come away with a better understanding of themselves and are equipped with the skills vital for a violence-free future.
+- Most participants who finish the programme come away with a better understanding of themselves and are equipped with the skills vital for a violence-free future.